HannahCalich/PhysMove/README.md

 ## Influence of correlations on movement decisions with `Randomise()`

-The `Randomise()` function can be used to gain insights into how correlations influenced the movements and space-use of a species.
+The `Randomise()` function can be used to gain insights into how correlations influenced the movements and space-use of a species (Figure S5).
 `Randomise()` includes 4 optional parameters:
 - `randTrack`: change the number of randomised tracks created (`randTrack=500`, by default),
 - `gridCell`: change the grid cell size in degrees (`gridCell=0.25`, by default),